 All organisations have a duty of care for their people.

-The word ‘safeguarding’ is most often associated with protecting society’s most vulnerable from harm and abuse, whether that’s an elderly person in a care home or children and young adults at school.
-And, rightly, there is a range of law and regulation which provides specific rules and guidance for workplaces with these particular needs.
+The word ‘safeguarding’ is most often associated with protecting society’s most vulnerable from harm and abuse, whether that’s an elderly person in a care home, or children and young adults at school.
+And, rightly, there are a range of laws and regulations which provide specific rules and guidance for workplaces with these particular needs.
 But safeguarding is also a much wider, all-encompassing term that covers the measures that are used to protect people’s health, wellbeing and human rights, and to keep them safe from harm, whatever the context.

 When it comes to the world of work, all organisations have a duty of care for their people, whether that’s through an employment relationship or in their non-contractual dealings with them.
-According to the UK’s Advisory, Conciliation and Arbitration Service (ACAS), this means we must do “all we reasonably can to support people’s health, safety and wellbeing.”
-This includes:
+According to the UK’s Advisory, Conciliation and Arbitration Service (Acas), this means we must do “all we reasonably can to support people’s health, safety and wellbeing”.

 - making sure that people are trained to support and benefit from these policies and procedures.

-Here at Future Talent Learning, it’s a responsibility we take very seriously, as our Safeguarding and Prevent Policy attests.
+Here at Future Talent Learning, it’s a responsibility we take very seriously, as our Safeguarding and Prevent Policy attests (available on Aptem).
 We also believe it’s important that the people with whom we work have the information they need to understand what we mean by safeguarding and to be equipped to play a role in keeping workplaces safe from harm and workplace relationships healthy.
 Debates about bullying and harassment at work help to encapsulate this approach.

 Bullying and harassment at work

 It’s a sobering statistic that Acas receives more than 20,000 calls to its bullying and harassment helpline each year.
 Workplaces and working relationships can be blighted by inappropriate behaviours, and it's incumbent upon employers – and their employees – to work in partnership to address these often tricky and emotive issues.
 And that can be less than straightforward.